bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # domain of &lt;bes fixlet&gt;

-A domain is attached to a Fixlet message when it is created.
+A domain is attached to a fixlet when it is created.
 This inspector returns the domain associated with the specified Fixlet.

 # download size of &lt;bes fixlet&gt;

-Returns the size of the download associated with this Fixlet message, in bytes.
+Returns the size of the download associated with this fixlet, in bytes.

 # field &lt;string&gt; of &lt;bes fixlet&gt;